 - Social anxiety

 Having a pet dog can provide countless mental health benefits.
 Getting your dog recognized as an ESA gives you the legal right to keep them with you wherever you want to live without having to worry about pet restrictions and fees.

 While dogs (both pets and ESAs) can provide comfort and support for a range of anxiety-related mental illnesses, there are also psychiatric service dogs (PSDs).
-A PSD is considered a service animal (like a guide dog) by the government.
+As stated earlier, a PSD is considered a service animal (like a guide dog) by the government.
 Service animals have many legal protections under the Americans with Disabilities Act (ADA).

 Unlike ESAs, PSDs do need to have special training.
 A psychiatric service dog is trained to perform one or more tasks that are directly related to their owner’s mental disability.
-Here are some things that PSDs can do:
+Here are some items not previously mentioned that PSDs can do: